Section 218 Agreements

 Section 218 Agreement Entities

-If the name of your organization changes from what is specified on the Section 218 Agreement, contact us and provide documents that note the name change (e.g., minutes from board meetings, resolutions approved, etc.).
+If the name of your entity changes from what is specified on the Section 218 Agreement, contact us and provide documents that note the name change (e.g., minutes from board meetings, resolutions approved, etc.).
 CalPERS will notify the Social Security Administration of the name change.

 If employees are being reorganized/merged into the entity named in the Section 218 Agreement, they are subject to Social Security coverage with the named entity.